 If your cruise launches at 4:00pm from the shores of Florida, you most likely want to be landing sometime early morning the same day.
 We always recommend giving yourself a day (or even two!) as extra cushion if you are traveling during a weather stricken season, like the winter or hurricane season.

 The travel insurance company may want to have proof you tried your hardest to get to the cruise another way.
 Did you look into renting a car to drive there?
 Could the airline rebook you immediately?
-These things factor into reimbursement if you do need to file a claim.
+These things factor into reimbursement if you do need to file a claim for a missed connection.
 Also, most plans will ask if you have been reimbursed at all by the travel supplier, and this may factor into the reimbursement amount.

 So worst case scenario: you’ve tried everything.
 All the flights are booked and you even gave yourself an extra day to meet the cruise on time, but you are still going to miss the launch.
 Contact your travel insurance company.
 They will be able to direct you through the best next steps.
 Some may allow you to choose how to reach your cruise, but others may book accommodations and connections for you to reach the next port of call.
 This all depends on your travel insurance plan and company.